steven-king/487-js-as1/README.md

 Step 6.
 When finished, push your code to your repo using
 <code> git push origin branch-name</code>

 Step 7.
+On your repo, do a pull request and merge it with the master branch on your repo

+Step 9.
 Go to my repo: https://github.com/steven-king/487-js-as1 and submit a pull request for your branch.